Kit archive

 Umbro → Admiral (1977) → Le Coq Sportif (1980)

-Admiral experiments with tramlines and elaborate trim.
-Le Coq Sportif arrives 1980 — produces the timeless centenary 1981 FA Cup kit.
+Admiral experimented with tramlines and elaborate trim.
+Le Coq Sportif arrived in 1980 and produced the sponsor-free 1981 FA Cup-winning kit.

 Glenn HoddleOssie ArdilesRicky Villa